-- General Fund resources for needed infrastructure.
-For example, IFDs may prove instrumental in securing matching federal or state dollars for transportation projects. - reas, require that "best-practices" citizen participation procedures be put in place to help City agencies prioritize implementation of IFD-funded public facilities.
+General Fund resources for needed infrastructure.
+For example, IFDs may prove instrumental in securing matching federal or state dollars for transportation projects.

+- For future IFDs in newly rezoned areas, require that "best-practices" citizen participation procedures be put in place to help City agencies prioritize implementation of IFDfunded public facilities.
 This could be achieved through establishing CACs or other official public stakeholder groups. - Develop an annual evaluation process, with specific quantitative and qualitative criteria for monitoring the performance of IFDs and the benefits received by the City and its residents and businesses.